Chevy Truck (1955-1959)

-Introduced in March of 1955, Chevrolet's new 'Task Force' series of trucks was quite a departure from their existing line of pickups.
+Introduced in March of 1955, Chevrolet's new 'Task Force' series was quite a departure from their existing line of pickup trucks.
 Smooth, rounded sheet-metal replaced the old pontoon-style fenders, and large, wrap-around windshield glass offered better visibility and gave a more contemporary look.
 And for the first time, an eight-cylinder motor was available under the hood.

 1955 Chevy Pickup

 The 1955 model year began with the continuation of Chevrolet's Advance Design pickups, which dated back to 1947.
 These first-series trucks, built until March of 1955, were durable and sold well.
-But Ford's new 1953 F100 pickup, as well as Dodge's new model in 1954, prompted a re-design to a more modern looking truck.
-Taking styling cues from their very successful passenger car platform, Chevy's second-series pickups were re-engineered and restyled for mid '55.
+But Ford's new 1953 F100 pickup, as well as Dodge's new 1954 truck models, prompted a re-design to a more modern looking truck.
+Taking styling cues from their successful passenger car platform, Chevy's 2nd-series pickups were re-engineered and restyled for mid 1955.

-Task Force trucks rode on a new, wider six-crossmember frame, allowing longer front and rear leaf springs to be fitted.
+Chevy Task Force trucks rode on a new, wider, six-cross member frame, allowing longer front and rear leaf springs to be fitted.
 The standard half-ton 3100 series had a 114" wheelbase, which it shared with the smooth-sided 3124 series Cameo Carrier.
 The 3200 series trucks had a longer bed and rode on a 123" wheelbase.
 Three-quarter ton models used 3500 and 3700 designations.
-Chevy's venerable 'Stovebolt' Six, standard on all models, displaced 235-cid and produced 123-horsepower.
+Chevy's venerable Stovebolt Six, standard on all models, displaced 235-cid and produced 123-horsepower.

 1956 Chevy Pickup